-The bill modifies vehicle registration laws in Kansas, focusing on registration fees for trucks, truck tractors, and electric vehicles.
-It introduces a new threshold for quarterly payments of truck registration fees, raising the eligibility limit from $100 to $300, and eliminates the previous two-quarter grace period for delinquent payments.
-The annual license fees for electric hybrid vehicles are increased to $70, while all-electric vehicles will incur a fee of $165.
-The bill also repeals existing sections of K.S.A.
-8-143 and K.S.A.
-8-143a to streamline the registration process and update the fee structure.
+The bill modifies vehicle registration laws in Kansas, focusing on annual registration fees for trucks, truck tractors, and electric vehicles.
+It introduces a new threshold for allowing quarterly payments of truck registration fees and removes the previous two-quarter grace period for delinquent payments.
+The annual license fees for electric and electric hybrid passenger vehicles, trucks, and motorcycles are increased, with new fee structures set at $70 for electric hybrids and $165 for all-electric vehicles.
+The bill also repeals outdated sections of existing statutes to streamline the registration process and redistributes the collected fees to the state highway fund and special city and county highway funds.

 Additionally, the bill allows for a multi-year registration option for trailers, semitrailers, and pole trailers over 12,000 pounds, enabling owners to pay a fee equivalent to five times the annual registration fee for a five-year period.
-It specifies that previously paid registration fees can be applied to a new vehicle if a registered truck or truck tractor is exchanged or traded.
-The bill outlines the distribution of collected fees to various funds, including the Kansas highway patrol motor vehicle fund, and establishes a special fund for administrative expenses.
-The changes will take effect on January 1, 2026, following publication in the statute book.
+It establishes penalties for late payments and outlines the process for filing liens against vehicles with unpaid fees, ensuring that no new title can be issued for vehicles with outstanding dues.
+The bill also specifies that previously paid registration fees can be applied to a new vehicle's registration if a truck or truck tractor is exchanged, while maintaining the original fee obligations.
+The legislation will take effect on January 1, 2026, after publication in the statute book.

 Statutes affected: